connorrothschild/v4/src/routes/project/state-police-spending.md

 # Project images

-<Image style="box-shadow: none" src="/images/projects/state-police-spending/mac.png" alt="Project image for 'How Much Does Your State Spend on Police?'" width="74%"></Image>
+<Image style="box-shadow: none;" src="/images/project/state-police-spending/mac.png" alt="Project image for 'How Much Does Your State Spend on Police?'" width="74%"></Image>
-<Image style="box-shadow: none" src="/images/projects/state-police-spending/phone.png" alt="Project image for 'How Much Does Your State Spend on Police?'" width="22%"></Image>
+<Image style="box-shadow: none;" src="/images/project/state-police-spending/phone.png" alt="Project image for 'How Much Does Your State Spend on Police?'" width="22%"></Image>